polkafoundry/polkadocs/docs/feature/README.md

 If a person suddenly passed away (e.g. in an accident), his/her entire crypto fortune will be locked forever as no one else has the private key to access the account.
 This is a notable characteristic of using cryptocurrency, however not everyone wants that.

 To overcome this drawback, Icetea allows a person to set others as inheritors.
 When the owner is inactive for a predefined period, one of the inheritors could activate the inheritance workflow to claim his/her inheritance rights, similar to a normal inheritance.
-Account Permissions

 ### Account Permissions

 It is a common situation that an account is owned by a group of people and has specific rules of management.
 On other blockchains, people achieve this by creating custom smart contracts, which is costly error-prone.

-Icetea has a built-in fine-grained permission mechanism that supports each of the common scenarios, be it multiple-signature gathering, 2nd-factor authentication, spending budget, and quota.
+Icetea has a built-in, fine-grained permission mechanism that supports each of the common scenarios, from multiple-signature gathering, 2nd-factor authentication to spending budget, and even quota.
 Account owners can set permissions for others, right from within their wallets.

 ### Decentralized Chatbot